Short story of my photography journey, anniversary competition and dog 'JPEGs of joy'

 I'm going to pause the story here and promise to return to this in future when it feels right to continue with and share.
 I’ll let this sit awhile, just as I like to sit somewhere quiet in the woods for an hour or two with myself, sometimes writing, sometimes waiting.

-I’ll leave you with a few photographs from my collection of JPEG’s of joy.
+I’ll leave you with a few from my collection of JPEG’s of joy.
 Thank you for reading and supporting my work by visiting this site.

 Competition for a free print (now closed)